tmhglnd/mercury/docs/07-environment.md

 ### Shortkeys Setup

-Change the shortkeys to your preference or reset to the default key commands.
+You can customize the shortkeys by opening the `Setup Shortkeys` under `Settings` in the menubar.
+You can also reset to the default key commands.

-1. Select the command to adjust the keybind for in the dropdown menu
-2. Click `change keycommand` and see that it says `waiting for keys...`
-3. Now press and hold all the keys for the keybind and release.
-4. See the result in the display and dictionary.
+For a full explanation see [Shortkeys](./06-shortkeys.md)

 ## Explanation